meshtastic/meshtastic/docs/hardware/antenna/antenna.md

 To comment on / join in antenna range [Meshtastic discourse](https://meshtastic.discourse.group/t/antenna-improved-range/227/35?u=sens8tion)

-There, you will also find reference to Meshtastic range achievements, aerial recommendations (note we've stopped short of making specific supplier aerial recommendations in this wiki).
+There, you will also find reference to Meshtastic range achievements and aerial recommendations.
+(Note we've stopped short of making specific supplier aerial recommendations in this wiki.)